Cris1277/cat-gallery/README.md

 ---

-Made with ❤️ using React and cats.
+Made with ❤️ using React and TheCatAPI by Cristian Serrano.